mdashkezari/microML/README.md

 </br>
 </br>

 All measurements are then augmented with a large number of contemporaneous environmental parameters such as temperature, salinity, nutrients, etc. Once data is processed, the ML model uses the environmental parameters (or a transformed version of them) to predict the organism abundances.
 Below, is an example of the model predictions for global distribution of Prochlorococcus.
-Predictions of other organisms, as well as time series videos for an 8-year period can be found at:
+Model-generated video time series for an 8-year period can be found at:

 *  https://github.com/mdashkezari/microML/tree/main/media
 * https://threequarters.org/ml